cfpb/jira-date-plugin/README.md

 # Jira Date Plugin

-**Description**:  This plugin allows current date/time stamping of custom date fields and custom date time fields on transition of a Jira ticket by way of a post function.
+**Description**:  This plugin allows current date/time stamping of custom date fields and custom date time fields within Jira workflows.
+On transition of a Jira ticket this plugin is available as a post function.

 Other things to include: